FastifyResty/fastify-resty/docs/Model.md

 **Fastify Resty** database adaptors, like `@fastify-resty/typeorm` provides extendable `BaseModel` class wrappers to create a simple interface for the interaction with your model entities.

-It was designed for `EntityController` to work with database entities, but you are able to use them independently for your needs.
+`EntityController` uses `BaseModel` inside to work with database entities, but you are able to use them independently for your needs.

 ## Bootstrap